About 1 out of 2.5 people in North America will get cancer at some point in their lives.

 “We spray our fruit trees with the mixture of garlic powder, cayenne powder and couple of drops of dish soap (to help it all stick) all in water.
 It’s worked very well, it has kept the worms and pests out of our apple and peach trees and we were able to save a plum tree that was so totally infested with aphids that we thought it was going to die.
 Tree looks fabulous.”

 2. For diseases.
-Baking soda works to prevent and eradicate powdery mildew, black spot and a few others.
-It has worked well for me on roses.
-University trials have confirmed its effectiveness.
+Baking soda may help to prevent and eradicate powdery mildew, black spot and a few others.
+Apparently the original research on this was not particularly conclusive, but it has worked very well for me on roses.
 A solution of 1-5 Tbsp of baking soda per gallon of water is generally recommended.
 Start lower though, as 5 Tbsp can hurt the leaves in some cases.
 I go with 1 tsp per quart of water.

 But remember, even though these solutions are not nearly as toxic as chemical pesticides, if they’re harmful to some of the ‘bad’ insects and microorganisms, they’re harmful to some of the good ones, too.